Liverpool tactics: Why Jurgen Klopp still needs to sign a Philippe Coutinho replacement in the January transfer window | Goal.com

 Leicester blocked the passing lanes to Sadio Mane and Mohamed Salah by sitting off Liverpool's centre-backs and refusing to budge, just as Sheffield United did the week before.
 Once again, the Reds were lucky to come away with three points.

 Too much creative pressure is heaped onto the full-backs in these situations.
-An eight-point lead might sound good, but it should alarm Liverpool fans that their xPoints tall is 16.7; they current tally is 24.
+An eight-point lead might sound good, but it should alarm Liverpool fans that their xPoints tally is 16.7; their current tally is 24.

 Essentially, Klopp’s side are riding their luck at the moment.